This post may contain affiliate links. Purchasing through them help support this website.

 I have made a personal goal of mine to really focus on building my instagram over the Summer.
 Especially when it comes to Liketoknowit.
 I am now getting just as many clicks from my Instagram, as I am from the blog.
 It’s a really easy to use framework and concept.
 If you like what I am wearing in my Instagram and you’ve signed up for Liketoknow.it, whenever you “like” or double tap my picture, the exact looks and where to buy will be sent to your email.
 You will never get spam in there, only the links to the outfit you have liked on Instagram.
 When people are vacationing over the Summer, they are still heavily using Instagram.
 You are waiting for your flight, out by the pool, or road tripping in the car.
-Instagram is going to continue to see growth and that is where I will be focusing on this Summer.
+Instagram is going to continue to see growth and that is where I will be focusing on this Summer, the goal is to start growing the Instagram and use my link in bio tool to link every other social platform I use so my audience is able to find me elsewhere.
 I am also going to continue to grow my Snapchat (@meetatthebarre) and Facebook page.
 The two other platforms people use on a daily basis.

 Clean Up & Repurpose Old Posts